trueos/pcbsd/src-qt5/docs/help.rst

 Several of the mailing lists are archived at `gmane <http://dir.gmane.org/index.php?prefix=gmane.os.pcbsd>`_.
 Gmane allows you to read the archives in several different formats.
 It also provides RSS feeds in various formats for keeping up-to-date on new messages and topics.

-In addition to the official mailing lists, there are mailing lists set up by PC-BSD® users.
+In addition to the official mailing lists, there are mailing lists set up by TrueOS® users.
 Many of these lists are designed for discussion in other languages.
-A list of alternative PC-BSD® mailing lists can be found at `Google groups <https://groups.google.com/forum/#!search/pc-bsd>`_.
+A list of alternative TrueOS® mailing lists can be found at `Google groups <https://groups.google.com/forum/#!search/pc-bsd>`_.

 .. index:: help
 .. _FreeBSD Handbook and FAQ: